About the Course

 Our friendly and knowledgeable tutors actively support each course, providing expert interaction, guidance and feedback for all participants on chat questions and assignments which call for critical reflection, self-analysis and a reasoned response.

-On successful completion of your course, you can download and print off your CPD record and Certificate of Completion.
+On successful completion of your course, you can download and print off your CPD record and certificate of completion.

 We look forward to welcoming you to your course.

-This course aims to:
+This course aims to enable participants to:

 - Discuss the detail of the Guidelines for primary schools: supporting pupils with special educational needs in mainstream schools document introduced in 2017